- Two more signings in January

-Goodison Park has been home to Everton since August 1892, and has been a loyal servant to the club, and played host to World Cup group stage matches in 1966.
+Goodison Park has been home to Everton since August 1892, and has been a loyal servant to the club.
+It has been the scene of many pioneering moments in English football, including playing host to World Cup group stage matches in 1966.
+It was also the first stadium outside of London to host an FA Cup Final, and the first to be visited by a reigning monarch.

 There is no doubt the stadium has seen better days, with some areas still having wooden seats, and a number of obstructed views on 3 sides of the ground.
-Although the Park End was re-developed and has no obstructed views, and many of the old Gwladys Street faithfull relocated to get a better view of the match.
+Although the Park End was re-developed and has no obstructed views, and many of the old Gwladys Street season ticket holders relocated to get a better view of the match.

 Away support is in the Bullens Road stand, next to the Park End and facing the Main Stand, with away fans being given both tiers of the last third of the stand, an allocation of around 3,500 is available.